trantorLiu/suggestgrid-ruby/API.md

 ### Delete All Items
 > `delete_all_items`

-Delete all items metadata.
-This method would flush all items metadata on SuggestGrid.
+Warning: Deletes all item metadata from SuggestGrid.

 ```ruby